blazejdolicki/LASER/README.md

 >> pip transliterate==1.10.2
 >> pip jieba==0.39
 ```
-4. Following the [installation instructions](https://github.com/facebookresearch/LASER#installation) from the original repo.
+4. Follow the [installation instructions](https://github.com/facebookresearch/LASER#installation) from the original repo.

 ### Make predictions on CLS+
 1. Download 110k DBRD and preprocess it.